 - a.
-E-2/C-2 SMAs will not fly this block. - b.
 IP shall make a note on the ATF if unable to accomplish emphasis items on appropriate flight.
-Weather and aircraft/ATC equipment-dependent emphasis items are: - (1) I4101 GPS approaches. - (2) I4102 PAR, ASR, and ILS approaches. - (3) I4103 LOC and LOC-BC approaches. - (4) I4104 VOR and TACAN approaches. - $\,$ (5) I4105 discretion of the IP, but should include an SMA visual approach and an IP demonstration of SSE approach/waveoff. - c.
+Weather and aircraft/ATC equipment-dependent emphasis items are: - (1) I4101 GPS approaches. - (2) I4102 PAR, ASR, and ILS approaches. - (3) I4103 LOC and LOC-BC approaches. - (4) I4104 VOR and TACAN approaches, also should include an SMA visual approach and an IP demonstration of SSE approach/ waveoff. - b.
 Events should have a minimum of four approaches per event and include at least two procedure turn approaches.
-Normal two-engine approaches should be emphasized in this block, but may introduce minor malfunctions (no partial panel/ESIS or SSE). - d.
-For T-44A and TC-12, a minimum of two approaches should be flown using the flight director during the block.
-For T-44C, each event shall include a minimum of one approach with the flight director. - e.
-Holding should be accomplished and graded on at least two events, one of which should be GPS holding. - f.
+Normal two-engine approaches should be emphasized in this block, but may introduce minor malfunctions (no partial panel/ESIS or SSE). - c.
+Each event shall include a minimum of one approach with the flight director. - d.
+Holding should be accomplished and graded on at least two events, one of which should be GPS holding. - e.
 All events shall include a missed approach and should include at least two circling missed approaches in the block.

-- g.
+- f.
 Minimum of one approach per event with IP as PF and SMA as PM, emphasizing CRM callouts and radio communications.
-To allow SMAs additional radio communication practice, one approach during each event should be flown with the SMA handling radio communications as PF. - h.
+To allow SMAs additional radio communication practice, one approach during each event should be flown with the SMA handling radio communications as PF. - g.
 SMAs shall bring a DD-175 flight plan or FAA flight plan to correspond with the appropriate flight plan discuss item for each event in this block.
 This flight plan will be filled out as a practice flight plan to demonstrate the applicable knowledge of the different types of DD-175 and FAA flight plans.
 Additionally, during each event brief, SMAs shall fill out a DD-175 flight plan for the actual event profile as required.